Connectivity

 There are several prerequisites required for this library to function properly.
 In addition to the actual software installed on each host, the most critical step is establishing a key-based SSH connection between the two hosts.

-; SSH/SCP connections will never be initiated from the remote
+Connectivity is only required in 1 direction, local -> remote; SSH/SCP connections will never be initiated from the remote host.

 Key-based SSH Connectivity

-Consider 2 hosts, remote
+Consider 2 hosts, remote and local.

 - From

-, verify an SSH keys keypair exists.
+local, verify an SSH keys keypair exists.
 If not, create it.

 local $ ls -la ~/.ssh/